 We are hard at work across the country accomplishing wins for students and effecting change in education.
 With the help of engaged parents, educators, and community members, our states are advocating for access to high-quality schools, pre-K, strong educational standards, and more.
 Check out and support some of our active campaigns below!

 In Colorado, we are working to ensure that every student is proficiently reading by the time they enter 4th grade so they are set up for success throughout their educational careers.
-We have launched Read Now Colorado, a statewide campaign focused on improving literacy rates by providing parents with tips and resources to support their child’s reading.
-Visit Read Now Colorado today and take the pledge.
+Read Now Colorado is a statewide campaign focused on improving literacy rates by providing parents with tips and resources to support their child’s reading.

-In Indiana, we held a member summit that focused on improving the quality of education Indianapolis Public Schools that resulted in a strategy called "Every Child, Every Neighborhood" that was presented to IPS before they approved their strategic plan.
-IPS actually incorporated several of the ideas into their strategic plan, which focused on ensuring a great principal leader in every school, a great teacher in every classroom, a great school in every neighborhood, and a great support system for every parent or guardian.
+Our team in Indiana held a member summit that focused on improving the quality of education Indianapolis Public Schools that resulted in a strategy called "Every Child, Every Neighborhood" that was presented to IPS before they approved their strategic plan.
+IPS incorporated several of the ideas into their strategic plan, which focused on ensuring a great principal leader in every school, a great teacher in every classroom, a great school in every neighborhood, and a great support system for every parent or guardian.
 Now we must work to ensure IPS executes the plan successfully.
-Find out more about the strategic plan.